 The Kodiak Flex-Bow is a structured tent featuring an extendable porch roof, coming in different choices of sizing.
 There are four windows with mesh screening and two funnel-flow vents for maximal ventilation.

-It is composed of duck canvas that has been treated with a special silicone spray, never needing re-treatments.
+It is made with duck canvas that has been treated with a special silicone spray so it will never need re-treatments.
 Further on the durability list comes a vinyl floor, reinforced stitching, YKK zippers, steel tubes, spring steel rods, and steel rod stakes.

 Get it for $769.99: Amazon.com